Teeth whitening is a way of lightening the natural colour of your teeth using bleaching methods.

-As with every procedure, there are some risks associated with tooth whitening.
+As with every procedure, there are some risks associated with teeth whitening.
 We have not included the chance of these happening as they are specific to you and differ for every person.
 Ask your dentist to explain how these risks apply to you.

-Provided it’s done by a qualified dental professional, tooth whitening is safe.
+Provided it’s done by a qualified dental professional, teeth whitening is safe.
 It's important to be aware that products that are available on the internet may damage your teeth, gums or lips, or they may not work well.

 Side-effects are the unwanted, but mostly temporary effects you may get after the procedure.

-Side-effects of tooth whitening include temporary sensitivity of your teeth to hot and cold, a sore throat, tender gums and white patches on your gums.
+Side-effects of teeth whitening include temporary sensitivity of your teeth to hot and cold, a sore throat, tender gums and white patches on your gums.
 These side-effects should disappear after a few days but contact your dentist if they don’t.

 It’s important that you have realistic expectations of how much your teeth can be whitened.
 Talk to your dentist about this before you begin the procedure.
 See our frequently asked questions for more information.
 You can increase how long the effects of teeth whitening last by: